Organising a Hen Party

 Tell the girls the costs straight away, and make cuts and changes where necessary to make sure you can balance the fun factor with practicality for everyone.
 If you book through Funktion you will be given access to our My Events VIP Area, a space where you can invite all the girls to so they can pay what they owe online.
 This way you are able to pay as little or as much as you like and keep track of everyone's payments in a quick and easy way.

-4. Where to Go On the Hen Weekend?
+4. Where to Go On the Celebratory Weekend?

 Hen Party Destinations UK

-With both hen party destinations UK and hen weekends abroad, there are perks and drawbacks that you need to consider in order to craft the perfect hen do for your particular pal.
+With both hen party destinations UK and weekends abroad, there are perks and drawbacks that you need to consider in order to craft the perfect celebrations for your particular pal.
 The biggest and best perk is the amount of money you’ll save if you stay on our little wet island.

 A drawback (for most gals at least) is that it doesn't really feel as special to stay at home.
 Sometimes, you don’t need all the crazy activities to make a splash with the last night of freedom.
 A whole lot of sun and some delicious cocktails on the beach is sometimes just enough to make the bride to be feel special.

 Aside from all the sappy and gooey stuff, planning flights for 20 girls is A LOT to handle.
 You and the other bridesmaids need to be prepared to be strict with budgets, and make sure everyone is aware of how much a whole weekend of sun and lounging will cost.
-Once you’re over this hurdle, the rest of planning a hen party away can be a totally fun experience.
+Once you’re over this hurdle, the rest of planning an event away can be a totally fun experience.

 We at Funktion Events care about your protection when you are travelling away.
 Which is why we are a Member of ABTA.
 Make sure you are always travelling with confidence, over the past 65 years ABTA have been offering advice and guidance to a very high standard for agents and the public within the travel industry.

-Step 3 – General Tips for Planning a Hen Party
+Step 3 – General Tips for Organising a Hen Party

 1. Give Plenty of Notice.
 Basically as soon as your friend gives you the wonderful news, all the plans should be in your head.
 From there, make sure you let all the girls, family members, dogs, cats and everyone else know the situation.